It's almost 2023. And if you're not already feeling the effects of 2022 on your Amazon sales, you may be in for a rude awakening.

 Click “New order.”

-If creating a tag for a Google, Facebook or Instagram ad, click “Upload file to create order and tags.”
+If creating a tag for Instagram, Facebook, or Google ad campaigns, click “Upload file to create order and tags.”
 For other campaigns, click “Manually create order and tags.”

 Add your product listings.